Greg Murphy: History

-During 2005 and 2006 Murph competed for Paul Weel Racing (PWR) where he initially had good results until changing to the Perkins engines.
+During 2005 and 2006, Murphy competed for Paul Weel Racing (PWR) where he initially had good results until changing to the Perkins engines.
 Since then Murphy has never really had any outstanding performances.

 Murphy joined Tasman Motorsport in 2007 where his lack of results continued.

 Murphy joined Paul Morris Motorsport in 2010 to drive Castrol supported Commodore.
 While the partnership looked like it was to reignite the "old murph" his performances and a poor car failed to produce results thus the announcement came in November 2010 that the partnership would split.

 Murphy joined Kelly Racing for 2011 in a late deal with major sponsor Pepsi Max.
 Throughout the year the Pepsi Max Crew car has undergone four different paint schemes all with a graffiti theme.
 Murphy has had varying success throughout the year and as he has become more comfortable with his car and the team he has had some good performances, including pole position at the Bathurst 1000.

 2013 saw Murphy return to Holden Racing Team on a part-time basis, co-driving with Car #22 driver James Courtney in the endurance events.
 However, Bathurst saw Murphy involved in a heavy crash at Reid Park, therefore ending his chances of finishing the race.
 The bad luck didn't end there, with yet another serious incident bringing Car #22 down (this time involving Paul Dumbrell from Triple Eight Race Engineering) in Race 1 at Gold Coast.

 In 2021 Peter Adderton from Boost Mobile floated the idea of running a Wildcard entry for Murphy and fellow retired Kiwi racer Richie Stanaway in the upcoming Bathurst 1000.
 The idea gained massive fan support, helping to convince Murphy and Stanaway to return for the first time since 2014 & 2019 respectively.
 On 8 June 2021 it was confirmed that the two would return in an Erebus Motorsport run Boost Mobile supported entry.
 On 12 November 2021 the wildcard was postponed due to travel restrictions between Australia & New Zealand.
 In late April 2022 Erebus Motorsport confirmed that the Wildcard would be revived for the upcoming Bathurst 1000.
 There were plans to run Murphy & Stanaway in solo events prior to Bathurst but those plans fell through, the two will get three test days prior to the 1000 with the first set to be run at Winton Motor Raceway on 7 June.